-The parathyroid MIBI scan will determine if you have hyperactive parathyroid gland(s), or adenomas (tumours).
+The parathyroid MIBI scan will determine if you have hyperactive parathyroid gland(s), and provide information as to the location.

-A nuclear medicine technologist will perform your scan.
+A nuclear medicine technologist will carry out your scan.

-A nuclear medicine consultant (a specialist doctor) will look at your pictures and may ask questions about your condition.
-If you have any other X-rays or ultrasounds of your parathyroid gland/neck at home please bring them when you have the scan so the doctor can compare them with your parathyroid MIBI scan.
+A nuclear medicine consultant (a specialist doctor) will look at your scan images and may ask questions about your condition.
+If you have any other X-rays or ultrasounds of your parathyroid gland/neck at home, please take them with you when you have the scan so the consultant can compare them with your parathyroid MIBI scan.

-A parathyroid MIBI scan is only performed in a nuclear medicine department of a hospital or a private radiology clinic with facilities to provide this service.
+A parathyroid MIBI scan is only carried out in a nuclear medicine department of a public or private hospital or a private radiology facility able to provide this service.

-After the procedure is complete, a nuclear medicine specialist will study the pictures along with your medical history to interpret and make an assessment of the images.
-The doctor will then produce a report that will be forwarded to your referring doctor within five to seven business days.
+After the procedure is complete, a nuclear medicine consultant will study the images along with your medical history to interpret and make an assessment of the images.
+The consultant will then produce a report that will be forwarded to your referring doctor within five to seven business days.

-If your referring doctor needs the results sooner, contact can be made with the nuclear medicine physician on the day of the scan for a verbal report over the telephone.
+If your referring doctor needs the results sooner, contact can be made with the nuclear medicine consultant on the day of the scan for a verbal report over the telephone.

 RANZCR® is not aware that any person intends to act or rely upon the opinions, advices or information contained in this publication or of the manner in which it might be possible to do so.
 It issues no invitation to any person to act or rely upon such opinions, advices or information or any of them and it accepts no responsibility for any of them.

 RANZCR® intends by this statement to exclude liability for any such opinions, advices or information.
 The content of this publication is not intended as a substitute for medical advice.
 It is designed to support, not replace, the relationship that exists between a patient and his/her doctor.
 Some of the tests and procedures included in this publication may not be available at all radiology providers.